 The SSAT score report provides scaled scores for all multiple-choice sections, which are rolled up into a cumulative score for the entire test.
 The scales are different for each test and can be confusing.
 Students who would like to know how they have performed vis-a-vis their peers should look to their Scaled Score Percentile Rank.
 This compares fifth-graders to fifth-graders, sixth-graders to sixth-graders, and so on.
 For this reason, it is important for students to correctly indicate their current grade level.
 It is also important to note that the SSAT testing population is very competitive, so percentile ranks may be lower than students expect on the basis of their performance on other exams.

-Click here to register and learn more about the SSAT.
+Click here to register for the SSAT.

-The HSPT is produced by the Scholastic Testing Service and used primarily by Catholic schools.
-The HSPT is used exclusively for entrance into 9-12 high schools.
 Running approximately 2 hours and 30 minutes with breaks, the HSPT is comprised of five multiple-choice sections.
 Verbal Skills tests the understanding of relationships among words.
 Language Skills tests grammar, spelling, and composition.
 Reading tests comprehension and vocabulary.
 Quantitative Skills tests math “reasoning,” while Mathematics tests math knowledge in a more straightforward manner.

 As on the SAT, scores are reported along a 200- to 800-point scale.
 The HSPT score report also includes national and local percentile ranks and a Cognitive Skills Quotient.
 All of this information is sent to the schools indicated on the answer sheet.

-The HSPT also offers optional sections—Mechanical Aptitude, Science, and Catholic Religion—that schools can require if they so choose.
+The HSPT offers optional sections—Mechanical Aptitude, Science, and Catholic Religion—that schools can require if they so choose.
 Results from optional sections are not included on the basic HSPT score report, but reported separately.
 We recommend that students closely research the testing requirements at each school to which they plan to apply.

 Click here to register for the HSPT.

-The SHSAT is produced by the New York City Department of Education and used by NYC’s specialized high schools.
-All students who are NYC residents in grades 8 or 9 are eligible.
 The SHSAT runs for three uninterrupted hours, and students pace themselves through 57 Math questions and 57 Verbal verbal questions in the order of their choosing.
 The Verbal questions include reading comprehension and revising and editing.
 The Math questions are multiple choice and grid-in, and a calculator is not permitted.

 The maximum score can vary from year to year, but typically falls around 350 for each section, which are added together for a composite score out of approximately 700.
 The cutoff scores for each specialized high school also vary each year.